PSims/BayesEoR/docs/usage.rst

 Note that with ``jsonargparse``, command line arguments that come after the ``--config`` flag overwrite the value of the argument in the configuration file.
 In the above example, the ``--cpu`` flag placed after the ``--config`` flag will force the code to use CPUs only.

-Once the matrices are built, you can run the power spectrum analysis (which requires GPUs) via
+Once the matrices are built, you can run the power spectrum analysis (which requires double precision GPUs) via

 .. code-block:: Bash

     python run-analysis.py --config example-config.yaml --gpu

-The expected power spectrum amplitude for the mock EoR signal in the test data is `P(k) = 214777.66068216303 mK^2 Mpc^3`.
-BayesEoR outputs the dimensionless power spectrum which can be obtained from `P(k)` via Equation 13 in `Burba et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.4443B/abstract>`_.
+The mock EoR signal in the provided test data was generated as Gaussian white noise which has a flat power spectrum, `P(k) = 214777.66068216303 mK^2 Mpc^3`.
+BayesEoR outputs the dimensionless power spectrum which can be obtained from `P(k)` via Equation 13 `Burba et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.4443B/abstract>`_.
 The `k` bin values required to obtain the dimensionless power spectrum are written to disk automatically by BayesEoR (the default save location for the `k` values is `./k_vals/`).